innovationOUtside/nb_workflow_tools/README.md

-  --currdir / --no-currdir        Process files in current directory --subdirs / --no-subdirs        Process files in subdirectories --reportlevel INTEGER           Reporting level --help                          Show this message and exit.
+  --currdir / --no-currdir        Process files in current directory --subdirs / --no-subdirs        Process files in subdirectories --reportlevel INTEGER           Reporting level --auth / --no-auth              By default, run with auth (prompt for
+                                  credentials)
+  --help                          Show this message and exit.
 ```